monowireless/MWSDK_docs/en/TWENET_C/content/twelite-sdk-howto/komandoraindenobirudo.md

 #### Windows
 Use the BASH (by msys) attached to the SDK.

-Run the BASH.CMD located in {MWSDK installation directory} from Explorer, and you will see the bash command line with the Wks_TWELITE workspace as the current directory.
+Run the BASH.CMD located in {MWSDK installation folder} from Explorer, and you will see the bash command line with the Wks_TWELITE workspace as the current folder.
 Set the PATH to the toolchain for the TWELITE SDK.

 ```bash
 user1@MACHINE_NAME   /c/MWSDK/Wks_TWELITE